mtrejo0/cost-sharing/README.md

-# A Better cost splitting app!
+# A better cost splitting app!